Previous Up Next

 Also notice that, for a given architecture A, recognized annotation pseudo relaxations can be listed with the following command: “diyone7 -arch A -show annot.

-7 Testing candidate relaxations with diy7
+8 Testing candidate relaxations with diy7

-The tool diy7 can probably be used in various, creative, ways; but the tool first stems from our technique for testing relaxed memory models.
+The tool diy7 can probably be used in various, creative ways; but the tool first stems from our technique for testing relaxed memory models.
 The -safe and -relax options are crucial here.
 We describe our technique by the means of an example: X86-TSO.

-7.1 Principle
+8.1 Principle

 Before engaging in testing it is important to categorise candidate relaxations as safe or relaxed.

-This can done by interpretation of vendor’s documentation.
+This can be done by interpretation of vendor’s documentation.
 For instance, the iriw test of Sec.
-6.3 is the example 7.7 of [2] “Stores Are Seen in a Consistent Order by Other Processors”, with a Forbid specification.
+7.3 is the example 7.7 of [2] “Stores Are Seen in a Consistent Order by Other Processors”, with a Forbid specification.
 Hence we deduce that Fre, Rfe and PodRR are safe.
 Then, from test iriw-internal of Sec.
-6.3, which is Intel’s test 7.5 “Intra-Processor Forwarding Is Allowed” with an allow specification, we deduce that Rfi is relaxed.
+7.3, which is Intel’s test 7.5 “Intra-Processor Forwarding Is Allowed” with an allow specification, we deduce that Rfi is relaxed.
 Namely, the cycle of iriw-internal is “Fre Rfi PodRR Fre Rfi PodRR”.
 Therefore, the only possibility is for Rfi to be relaxed.

 Overall, we deduce: